pedrovgs/AndroidWiFiADB/README.md

 Installation
 ========

-Download and install *Android WiFi ADB* directly from Intellij / Android Studio:
+Download and install **Android WiFi ADB* directly from Intellij / Android Studio:
 `Preferences/Settings->Plugins->Browse Repositories`

 Alternatively, you can [download the plugin](http://plugins.jetbrains.com) from the JetBrains plugin site and install it manually in:
-`Preferences/Settings->Plugins->Install plugin from disk`
+`Preferences/Settings->Plugins->Install plugin from disk`.

 Do you want to contribute?
 --------------------------

 Please, do it!
-If you have any improvement or any idea send a pull request with the code or open an issue :)
+If you have any improvement or you've found any bug, send a pull request with the code or open an issue :)

 Libraries used on the sample project
 ------------------------------------